-PLEASE READ BEFORE FILLING OUT THE TEST REVIEW REQUEST: Please call D&SDT-Headmaster at (800)393-8664 during regular business hours, 7:00AM to 7:00PM CST Monday through Friday, excluding holidays, and discuss the test outcome you are questioning before committing to sending the \$25 test review request deposit.
-Many times, once you have further details about the scoring of your test, you will understand the scoring process and learn how you can better prepare yourself for subsequent exam attempts.
+PLEASE READ BEFORE FILLING OUT THE TEST REVIEW REQUEST: Please call D&SDT-Headmaster at (800)393-8664 during regular business hours, Monday through Friday, 7:00AM to 7:00PM CT, excluding Saturdays, Sundays, and Holidays, and discuss the test outcome you are questioning before committing to sending the \$25 test review request deposit fee.

-If, after discussing your concerns with D&SDT-Headmaster staff, you still have a concern about your testing process that affected the outcome of your exam, you may submit a Test Review Request.
-If the review is in your favor, the test review request deposit fee will be refunded to the remitter.
+Once you have further details about the scoring of your test, you will often understand the scoring process and learn how to better prepare yourself for subsequent exam attempts.
+If, after discussion with D&SDT-Headmaster staff, you still have a concern with your testing process that affected the outcome of your exam, you may submit a Test Review Request.

+There is a \$25 non-refundable test review deposit fee.